 The thin provisioning feature enables the creation of extent space efficient logical volumes.
 Extent space efficient volumes are supported for FB and CKD volumes and are supported for all Copy Services functionality, including FlashCopy targets where they provide a space efficient FlashCopy capability.

 Releasing space on CKD volumes that use thin provisioning

-On an IBM Z host, the DFSMSdss SPACEREL utility can release space from thin provisioned CKD volumes.
-The behavior depends on the Copy Services relationships that exist on the volume at the time the space release command is received.
+On an IBM Z host, the DFSMSdss SPACEREL utility can release space from thin provisioned CKD volumes that are used by either Global Copy or Global Mirror.